5-Year Backtest: Buy and Hold IWM (iShares Russell 2000 ETF)

 Price Trend (Normalized)

-This translates into an annualized return of 10.62% over the entire period.
-This return is closely aligned with the typical long-term growth rates of diversified equity investments — a realistic and respectable outcome for a passive strategy.
+This translates into an annualized return of 9.24% over the entire period.
+This return is modest — positive, but below the long-term averages of broad-market investments.
+It may reflect a conservative strategy or a challenging market period.

 Drawdown and Risk